dslisleedh/dslisleedh/README.md

 - Maritime AIS anomaly detection using Convolutional Adversarial Autoencoder
 - Seafog generation prediction

+## The frameworks I use is ...

+- Tensorflow 2.0
+- Flax

 <!--
 **dslisleedh/dslisleedh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.